BittyIO/BittyRegistry/README.md

 ## Verifying the contract

-Because the guard is a proxy, **two** contracts must be verified, and the proxy must additionally be linked to its implementation so explorers show the registry's real ABI.
-Verifying only one leaves the guard looking like an empty contract on Etherscan.
+Because the guard is a proxy, **three** contracts must be verified — the proxy, the implementation behind it, and the bootstrap it was born on — and the proxy must additionally be linked to its implementation so explorers show the registry's real ABI.
+Verifying only the proxy leaves the guard looking like an empty contract on Etherscan.

 Foundry reads `foundry.toml` for the compiler settings, so the `0.8.34` / `optimizer_runs = 10000` / `via_ir = true` triple is matched automatically.
 Getting any of those wrong is the usual cause of a bytecode mismatch.